-Within this evolution, human resources must also address the employee demand for greater pay transparency.
+Within this evolution, human resources must also address employee demand for greater pay transparency.
 This doesn’t mean sharing what everyone in your organization makes, but rather establishing a clear communication strategy of how pay decisions are made.
-Clever organizations are working with their teams to make this desire for transparency an opportunity to engage and encourage employees by giving them insights into the pay process.
+Clever organizations are working with their teams to make this desire for transparency an opportunity to engage and encourage employees by giving them insights into the payment process.

 All this results in internal HR teams having more time to focus on people strategy – developing talent, understanding motivation, and as a result, understanding behaviors that drive performance.